RCIC-UCI-Public/website-rcic/docs/source/account/class.rst

     1. Class catalog name (example cs175).
     #.
 UCInetIDs of the class TAs.
 TAs will be able to communicate to us class-related requests.
-    #. | *Class roster - a text file with student UCInetIDs one per line*.
+    #. **Class roster as a text file with student UCInetIDs one per line**.
-       | Please, do not send :tt:`.xls` or :tt:`.csv` files or links to google docs.
+       :darkred:`Do not send .xls or .csv files or links to google docs`.
-       | For a short roster can copy/paste it into the email.
+       For a short roster can copy/paste it into the email.
-       | Please indicate who is a graduate level or undergraduate level student.
+    #.
+Indicate who is a graduate level or undergraduate level student,
+       this is important for the class accounts creation.
     #.
 What type of computational access you need: CPU, GPU or both.
     #.
 What amount of shared data you expect to have publicly available to the students
        (see :tt:`public/` below).